MBishop17/docs/content/rancher/v2.x/en/tasks/clusters/adding-and-managing-alerts/_index.md

       Select the urgency level of the alert based on its impact on operations.
 For example, an alert triggered when a node's CPU raises above 60% deems a urgency of **Info**, but a node that is **Not Ready** deems an urgency of **Critical**.
 {{% /accordion %}}
 1. Finally, choose the notifiers send you alerts.
 If you've configured multiple notifiers, you can receive alerts in multiple mediums.

+## Managing Cluster Alerts

+After you create an alert, you can:

+- Delete it
+- Deactivate/Reactive it
+- Edit its settings

+To manage alerts, browse to the cluster containing the alert that you want to manage.
+Select the node you want to manage and perform the desired action.
+Alternatively, you can perform these actions by clicking the ellipsis icon.